 Some of the crimes covered under the New Jersey domestic violence act

 We are experienced Jersey City domestic violence restraining order attorneys that represent clients throughout New Jersey.
-Contact us for a confidential appointment.
+Request a consultation online or call us at (973) 337-9643 for a confidential appointment.